Filter Factors: Converting a Factor into Stops of Exposure

 How filter factors are derived, why they shift with light source and film, and how to convert a factor into stops of added exposure.

 A contrast filter passes some wavelengths and absorbs others, so it always reduces the total light reaching the film.
 Left uncorrected, that loss underexposes the negative.
-The filter factor is the figure that quantifies the loss and tells how much exposure to add back.
+The filter factor is the figure that quantifies the loss and tells you how much exposure to add back.

 What the Factor Represents